1. What Go Live Command Collects

 3. No-PHI Product Boundary

 Go Live Command is no-PHI by design.
 Intake copy, validation, audit scrubbing, and reporting controls are built to avoid patient-identifying information and clinical decision support.
+The same boundary applies to Industry Operations Boards (including pharmacy), Group Chat, the Workforce Lifecycle Suite, and the Training Center.

 If a customer requires Go Live Command to operate under HIPAA obligations, a signed Business Associate Agreement and approved subprocessor posture must be in place before production use.